konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 Items are filtered according to user-selected filter key/value pairs.

 - Keys and filter types (search, select, etc) are defined by the `filterCategories` array config argument.
 The `key` properties of each of these `FilterCategory` objects are the source of truth for the inferred generic type `TFilterCategoryKeys` (see [Types](#types)).
-- Filter state is provided by `useFilterState` or `useFilterUrlParams`.
+- Filter state is provided by `useFilterState`.
 - For client-side filtering, the filter logic is provided by `getLocalFilterDerivedState` (based on the `getItemValue` callback defined on each `FilterCategory` object, which is not required when using server-side filtering).
 - For server-side filtering, filter state is serialized for the API by `getFilterHubRequestParams`.
 - Filter-related component props are provided by `getFilterProps`.